-Turkey Tetrazzini is an American classic and a favorite dish to make with leftover turkey.
+Turkey Tetrazzini is an American classic and a favorite dish to make with leftover Thanksgiving turkey.
 Good thing it works with chicken too, because this comfort food casserole is something you’ll want to make more often than just after Thanksgiving.
 It turns leftover turkey or chicken into a satisfying dinner.

-The problem is that classic recipes are filled with butter, heavy cream and white pasta.
+Classic recipes are filled with butter, heavy cream and white pasta.
 While these versions might taste good, I wanted a healthier dish to fit with today’s healthier eating preferences.
 I switched out the white pasta for whole wheat, made the sauce with whole wheat pastry flour instead of white flour, used homemade turkey broth instead of cream and added peas for color and a little extra vegetables.
 Parmesan-Reggiano cheese, dry sherry and a little nutmeg flavor.

 The base for the sauce is called a roux (pronounced roo), a classic combination of cooked flour and fat used as a thickener in sauces.
 Traditionally white flour is used.
 I’ve used whole wheat pastry flour instead, giving it a nutty flavor and golden color.
 For the fat, I’ve combined a little butter with olive oil instead of all butter.